Mmoncadaisla/data-flows-template/README.md

 The repository is structured as follows:

 - `dataflows` - Python package that contains the flows and deployments for the data pipelines
-- `dataflows/flows` - Python package that contains the flows and deployments for the data pipelines
+  - `flows` - Python module that contains the [flows](https://docs.prefect.io/concepts/flows/) for the data pipelines
+  - `deployments` - Python module that has the [deployment definition](https://docs.prefect.io/concepts/deployments/) files
 - `setup.py` - Python `dataflows` package setup file
 - `tests` - Python tests for the flows.
 Uses `pytest`, tests are ran using `tox` as part of the CI/CD pipeline.
 - `docs` - Documentation for the repository